The Snow Maiden (1952 film): Plot

+Lel must choose which of the girls he wants to marry, and it is then that he realizes he does not love Snegurochka, but has fallen for her friend Kupava.
+Kupava is happy about this, and the two share a kiss.
+Snegurochka, unable to bear seeing the shepherd kiss another girl, runs off into the forest.
+Mizgir chases after her but encounters the Leshy.
+In the forest, Snegurochka, while meeting Spring, receives the gift of love, which delights Mizgir.
+However, she soon melts under the warmth of the sun's rays.
+In despair, Mizgir throws himself off a cliff by the riverbank.
+The festival continues, and during the celebration, the Tsar announces that Yarilo, having seen the death of Snegurochka, has transformed his anger into mercy.
+Lel and Kupava are together forever, though they mourn Snegurochka's loss.
+They find comfort only in the fact that they are alive and love each other.

+In the epilogue, the people sing a song of thanks to Yarilo for his mercy.

 Creators

 Creation history

 In the first half of the 1950s the Soyuzmultfilm studio releases known movies of the "classical" direction — mainly children's, often based on application of "eclair" (rotoscoping).
 During this period such well-known tapes as "The Tale of the Fisherman and a Small Fish" (1950), "Kashtanka" (1952) M. M. Tsekhanovsky, and "The Snow Maiden" (1952) I. P. Ivanov-Vano, etc. are removed.
 In the movie "Snow Maiden" the innovative artistic touch offered by V. A. Nikitin — use of luminescent paints was used.

 The edition on video

-In the early 1980ss the animated film started being issued the Videoprogramma Goskino of the USSR video company initially on import, since 1984 on the Soviet cartridges "VK Electronics".
+In the early 1980s the animated film started being issued by the Videoprogramma Goskino of the USSR video company initially on import, since 1984 on the Soviet cartridges "VK Electronics".
 Since 1990 the animated film is released by the film association "Krupnyy Plan" on videotapes.
 In the mid-nineties Studio PRO Video published the animated film on VHS in the collection of the best Soviet animated films Frost Ivanovich, Wonderful Hand Bell, Sister Alyonushka and Brother Ivanushka, Vasilisa Mikulishna, Lie's Swans and The Tale of the Fisherman and Small Fish.
 Since 1995, the Union of Video studio republished this animated film on VHS.

 From the first half the 2000s, the animated film was restored and released on DVD by Soyuz Video studio.